karkipra/Top-N-RecSys/notes/Useful Resources.md

-# Literature
+# Useful Resources

-This section contains reviewed literature for this project
+This section contains reviewed literature, documentation, and tasks for this project.

 ## Documentation